MattOnCode/PythonChallenges/Challenge_7/README.md

 ## Description:

-Create a function longest(words) to find the longest word in a list of strings.
+Create a function called longest(words) to find the longest word in a list of strings.